 We first meet Lear in full military regalia overseeing a lavish ceremony wherein he seeks to divide his kingdom among his three daughters.
 He seems satisfied by the superficial declarations of loyalty by his villainous daughters, Goneril and Regan, and foolishly gives everything to them.
 His favorite and youngest, Cordelia, is too honest to play her sisters’ game which enrages the King and he lashes out by banishing her.
 This rash decision sets in motion great tragedies to come which create or perhaps accelerate his spiral into madness.

 Geoff Elliott’s Lear is bold and raw as he unlocks the contradictions inherent in the character, swinging from rage to compassion, thoughtful reflection and confusion.
-His scenes with the Fool, a melancholy clown played with cabaret musicality by Casey Mahaffy, are among the most touching.
+His scenes with the Fool, a melancholy clown played with cabaret musicality by Kasey Mahaffy, are among the most touching.
 Arie Thompson is a stunning as she is conniving Regan in Angela Balogh Calin’s 1950’s cocktail dresses and stiletto heels.
 Trisha Miller moves through her passionate ambitions like a cool, Hitchcock blonde while Erika Soto’s heartbreaking performance as the authentic, clear headed Cordelia, gives the emotional punch required for the final scenes as Lear descends into complete madness.

 The entire cast gives strong, clear performances from Freddy Douglas’ perfectly slick, perpetual outsider Edmund, Rafael Goldstein as a naïve and trusting Edgar who morphs into an all in performance as Poor Tom, to Christopher Franciosa who endows the Duke of Albany with a cool steadiness that anchors everyone around him.